-From how much you can expect to pay for a glass box extension to planning permission, design ideas and finding tradesmen to do the job, our guide to glass extensions is here to talk you through the possibilities.
+From how much you can expect to pay for a glass extension to planning permission, design ideas and finding tradesmen to do the job, our guide to glass extensions is here to talk you through the possibilities.

-How much will a glass extension cost?
+How much does a extension costs?

 While we'd recommend budgeting for a minimum of £3,000 per m², you can find a more accurate estimation for your glass extension with the help of our extension cost calculator.

 'While a conservatory can be a relatively inexpensive alternative to a more solid extension, a glass box extension will almost certainly be more costly,' says Alan Cronshaw from Acronym Architecture & Design.